oddstream/gosol/README.md

 * S - save current position ('bookmark')
 * L - load/return to a previously saved position
 * C - collect cards to the foundations
+* A - collect all cards to the foundations

 ### What about scores?